English cricket team in the West Indies in 2024–25

 The England cricket team toured the West Indies in October and November 2024 to play the West Indies cricket team.
 The tour consisted of three One Day International (ODI) and five Twenty20 International (T20I) matches.
-In May 2024, the Cricket West Indies (CWI) confirmed the fixtures for the tour, as a part of the 2024–25 home international season.
+In May 2024, the Cricket West Indies (CWI) had confirmed the fixtures for the tour, as a part of the 2024–25 home international season.